-Debbie Carter offers some ideas on how to write an outstanding awards’ submission
+Debbie Carter offers some tips on submitting an outstanding awards' application

 At this point look at the online application carefully, it’s been simplified this year into just three sections: context; strategy and implementation; and finally results.
 The total word count must not exceed 1000 words and each section has a limit too so note those.
 The criteria for each category are also on each application -- again note these.

 Once you have the information write your submission in Word using the sections as sub-headings, be sure to show that you meet the criteria in what you write - it is a tight word count but you must look for your strongest evidence to demonstrate you meet the requirements.

 Use the Word document to ‘tell’ the story of your initiative as this makes it a more compelling and focused entry for the judges.
 Avoid jargon and language that outsiders may not understand -- once you’ve completed the submission in Word get someone outside your department and if possible outside the business to ensure it makes sense.
 Once you are happy with the submission cut and paste the three sections into the online form.
 You are now ready to submit the nomination formally.
 However it is possible to change or add to your nomination right up to the deadline on 12 June.